GGonryun/warp-portal/README.md

 - Group-based sudo access with centralized management
 - Comprehensive audit logging for all authentication events
 - Configuration requires root privileges to modify

+## Tmux Tips

+If you are using `tmux` for terminal multiplexing, here are some useful commands:

+- Start a new session: `tmux new -s mysession`
+- Attach to an existing session: `tmux attach -t mysession`
+- Detach from a session: Press `Ctrl-b` then `d`
+- List all sessions: `tmux ls`
+- Kill a session: `tmux kill-session -t mysession`
+- Split window: `Ctrl-b "`
+- Navigate between panes: `Ctrl-b` then arrow keys
+- Resize panes: `Ctrl-b` then hold `Ctrl` and use arrow keys